JasonEst-11/Image-Processing/README.md

-# idk wtf im doing (supposedly learning image processing)
+# Learning image processing....
+(But honestly I have no idea what I'm doing send help 🥲)